vayuda/ThinkEdit/README.md

 Specify the `--model` argument: `deepseek-qwen-1.5b`, `deepseek-llama3-8b`, `deepseek-qwen-14b`

-### Stwp 2: Extract the Reasoning Length Direction
+### Step 2: Extract the Reasoning Length Direction

 Next, extract the layerwise directions from Self-Attn or MLP and store them in `directions/`: